-1. Fieldwork (6 points) - Fieldwork is a year-long experience whereby you work in a school setting for 2-3 days per week.
+1. Fieldwork (6 points) - Fieldwork is a year-long experience whereby you work in an outside agency/ school/ college/ or hospital setting for 2-3 days per week.
 Students work at their fieldwork site for approximately 20 hours per week.
-Students complete a minimum of 300 hours at their site per semester, and 600 hours
+Students complete a minimum of 300 hours at their site per semester, and 600 hours over the year.
+Students beginning their coursework in the Fall semester generally take fieldwork during the second year of the program.
+You must complete a Fieldwork application and look for Fieldwork placements the semester before you are to begin Fieldwork.
+Please see the Field Placement Coordinator as well as Appendix C in this handbook for more information.
+Students must take one of the following three courses for two academic semesters and in addition to field placement students must also attend a seminar class which is part of supervision and course work.

-School Counseling Specialization:
+Mental Health Counseling Specialization: 15